 B Corp in figures

-Since its founding in 2006, B Corp has grown into a global movement with more than 9,000 certified companies in more than 100 countries.
+Since its inception in 2006, B Corp has grown into a global movement with more than 10,000 certified companies in nearly 100 countries.
 Well-known brands such as Patagonia, Tony's Chocolonely and Ben & Jerry's have achieved certification.

-In the Benelux, more than 480 B Corps are active, including several Belgian and Dutch companies.
-For example, Belgian chocolatier Belvas is B Corp-certified; the company is known for its organic and fair trade chocolate.
+In the Benelux there are more than 500 B Corps active, including several Belgian and Dutch companies.
+For example, Belgian chocolatier Belvas is B Corp certified; the company is known for its organic and fair trade chocolate.
 A well-known example from the Netherlands is Dopper, which produces reusable water bottles to reduce plastic waste.

 Why is B Corp relevant in today's economy?